kubernetes/community/contributors/devel/controllers.md

 1. Operate on one item at a time.
 If you use a `workqueue.Interface`, you'll be able to queue changes for a particular resource and later pop them in multiple “worker” gofuncs with a guarantee that no two gofuncs will work on the same item at the same time.

    Many controllers must trigger off multiple resources (I need to "check X if Y changes"), but nearly all controllers can collapse those into a queue of “check this X” based on relationships.
-For instance, a ReplicaSetController needs to react to a pod being deleted, but it does that by finding the related ReplicaSets and queuing those.
+For instance, a ReplicaSet controller needs to react to a pod being deleted, but it does that by finding the related ReplicaSets and queuing those.

 1. Random ordering between resources.
 When controllers queue off multiple types of resources, there is no guarantee of ordering amongst those resources.